amiraiman/astrohotel/README.md

 ## Todo

 - [ ] Use components based design
+- [ ] Store scripts in src directory & use it locally on a component
 - [ ] Use different pages
 - [ ] Use view transitions